 The University of North Carolina at Chapel Hill (also known as UNC, UNC-Chapel Hill, Chapel Hill, North Carolina, or simply Carolina) is a public research university located in Chapel Hill, North Carolina, United States.
-First enrolling students in 1795, UNC is the oldest public university in the United States.
+Chartered in 1789 and enrolling students in 1795, UNC is the oldest public university in the United States.

 All undergraduates receive a liberal arts education and have the option to pursue a major within the professional schools of the university or within the College of Arts and Sciences from the time they obtain junior status.
 In both teaching and research, UNC has been highly ranked by publications such as BusinessWeek and U.S. News & World Report.
 The university forms one of the corners of the Research Triangle in addition to Duke University in Durham and North Carolina State University in Raleigh.